INFO PAGE

-U.S. Navy cleanup program information
+U.S. Navy Treasure Island cleanup program information

 Information about remaining U.S. Navy environmental remediation activities on Treasure Island.

-U.S. Navy Base Realignment and Closure Project Management Office
+About the U.S. Navy Base Realignment and Closure Project Management Office

-Visit the US Navy BRAC PMO website
+Visit the US Navy BRAC website for former Naval Station Treasure Island

 The Navy provides residents of Treasure Island and the general public with information on its environmental remediation program through a variety of means as part of its ongoing Community Relations Program.
 Since 1994, the Navy has been holding Restoration Advisory Board (RAB) meetings on Treasure Island that are open to the public, and post final copies of RAB meeting minutes and handouts on their website.
 Copies of agendas and meeting materials are mailed out to anyone requesting to be on the RAB mailing list.
 Navy staff and contractors attend each RAB meeting to provide an update on all of its environmental activities, including radiological cleanup, and to answer questions from residents and members of the public.